serokell/blog-posts/Introduction to Free Monads/article.md

 By now, we hopefully got some intuition for how free monads work.
 Let us now define a toy calculator language that reads a few integers from the standard input, adds them together, and prints the result.

-The key intuition here is that if the next action depends on the previous one, we need to encode this as a continuation, i.e. we need to have a function accepting some argument and returning the functor parameter.
+The key intuition here is that if the next action depends on the previous one, we need to encode this as a continuation, i.e., we need to have a function accepting some argument and returning the functor parameter.

-For example, for addition, we would need to define a data constructor with three arguments: two operands, and the continuation.
+For example, for addition, we would need to define a data constructor with three arguments: two operands and the continuation.
-The continuation would need to accept the result of addition, and (eventually) return some end result.
+The continuation would need to accept the result of addition and (eventually) return some end result.

 If a continuation doesn't accept a value, we might just as well encode it as its end result.
 Since Haskell is lazy, `() -> a` is basically the same as `a`.